Alaska airlines flight attendant app

 Solution

-Its primary goal is to help its staff increase ground-level efficiency by solving their day-to-day technical hurdles in an efficient, centralized manner.
+Its primary goal is to help its staff increase ground-level efficiency by resolving their day-to-day technical hurdles in a centralized, efficient manner.

-There’s a need to facilitate a quick response time by the IT services team which is embedded in the daily routine of the flying staff, thus making the process seamless.
-A solution that is easily accessible provides quick assistance, and doesn’t need any prior training to use were a few of the design goals we aimed to achieve.
+There’s a need to facilitate quick response time from the IT services team, which is embedded in the daily routine of the flying staff, thereby making the process seamless.
+A solution that is easily accessible, provides quick assistance, and doesn’t need any prior training to use was a few of the design goals we aimed to achieve.

 UX, UI, Product Design